Search

 Réservée (2025) Movie Review: A Grounded and Intimate Exploration of Modern Love at Table Twelve

 Réservée is a 2025 British romantic drama that serves as a profound reminder of the power of minimalist filmmaking.
 Written and directed by Richard Anthony Dunford and produced by Hypericum Films, this "ultra micro-budget" feature eschews grand cinematic gestures in favor of an intimate, dialogue-driven narrative.
-The film primarily features Nicholas Pople and Caitlin Cameron as the central couple, supported by an ensemble including Sammy Attalah, Denise Wilton, and Nicola Wright.
-It initially made its mark at the Unrestricted View Film Festival in the United Kingdom on April 30, 2025.
+Remarkably, the film was shot over just six days in November 2024 on location in Sussex, England.
+The project primarily features Nicholas Pople and Caitlin Cameron as the central couple, supported by an ensemble including Sammy Attalah, Denise Wilton, and Nicola Wright.
+Produced by Dunford alongside Daniel Vallecillo, the film initially made its mark at the Unrestricted View Film Festival in the United Kingdom on April 30, 2025.

 The premise is deceptively simple: the entire trajectory of a relationship between two people, Evan and Rhian, is told through their interactions at Table 12 of the Rainbow Inn on Mill Lane.
 This film matters because it challenges the traditional Hollywood "meet-cute" tropes, offering instead a "meet-awkward" reality that feels painfully recognizable.
 It is a testament to the idea that you do not need a galaxy of stars or multiple locations to tell a story that feels as vast as the solar system.